fsspec/kerchunk/docs/source/beyond.rst

 Beyond Python
 =============

-The reference files are generally in JSON format and can be readily interpreted in any language, as documented in detail in the :doc:`spec`.
+The reference files currently stored in JSON format and can be readily interpreted in any language, as documented in detail in the :doc:`spec`.
-Essentially, the contents of each key is either encoded binary data, or a URL/offset/size set.
-It can be loaded so long as the language in question can access that particular URL type, which will very likely be yes for local files and HTTP, but maybe harder for more obscure URLs.
+The contents of each key
+is either encoded binary data or a URL/offset/size set.
+It can be loaded as long as the language being used can access the particular URL type.

-To interpret the blocks as parts of a zarr dataset, the language should, of course, have an `implementation of zarr`_, as well as whichever binary codecs the target requires (maybe nothing for plain binary, or common compressors like gzip, but might be more specific).
+To interpret the blocks as parts of a zarr dataset, the language should have an `implementation of zarr`_, as well as whichever binary codecs the target requires (maybe nothing for plain binary, or common compressors like gzip, but might be more specific).
 You would need to write some code to expose the reference set